Call Now and Ask About the Winter Deal While it Lasts →

 Hiring a Professional

 You will likely need to hire a professional if your basement bugs have gotten out of hand.
-Luckily, Aptive Environmental offers insect and pest removal from fully trained professionals.
+Luckily, Aptive Pest Control offers insect and pest removal from fully trained professionals.
 Our treatments ensure that, if the pests we eliminate return, we will come back too (at no additional cost)!
 This means that we focus on your current pest problem in addition to future problems – we take measures to keep the infestation away for good.

 Curated articles for you, from our pest experts.